 I’m using an inexpensive pyrography tool to burn designs into leather, it’s good for simple shapes and drawings If you want to draw complex designs you have to get something more expensive.

-Most of the metal fittings are from Abbey England, they also have good thread.
+Most of the metal fittings are from Abbey England.